 A: No. HSP courses are, in most cases, courses that meet the University Curriculum requirements anyway, such as DISC 1313.
 You just get to take them with friends in the program.
 Most students take the DISC course, plus one other in the program.
 The rest of your schedule is yours to shape to your needs and interests.

 Q: Do the Hilltop Scholars live together in the same Residential Commons?

-A: No. Hilltop Scholars live among the other first-year students in the Commons.
+A: Not exclusively, but they are clustered in certain areas.
+Hilltop Scholars live among the other first-year students in the Commons.
 However, you may room with another Hilltop Scholar if you choose to do so.